 Our Cultural Environment

-Society at large handed us a script the day we were born, and for a while we are compelled to follow that script, despite the fact that it doesn’t honor our souls and in many ways lacks integrity.
-But when we realize the script is harmful to a majority of the people making up society we can begin to write our own script and find a deep contentment and peace that we are honoring our soul.
+Society-at-large handed us a script the day we were born, and for a while we are compelled to follow that script, despite the fact that it doesn’t honor our souls and in many ways lacks integrity.
+But when we realize the script isn’t one size fits all.
+That is many ways it’s harmful to people, we can begin to write our own script and find deep contentment and peace through honoring our soul.

-When we follow our own script we find our empowerment.
-Looking deeper into our existence to find what truly satisfies our appetites.
-Learning how to discern our truth from The Truth by how it feels in our body.
-This is where confidence and faith come from and how we learn to feel safe in the world instead of afraid.
+When we follow your own script, you find your empowerment.
+Look deeper into your existence to find what truly satisfies your appetites.
+Learn how to discern your path from The Common Path by how it feels in your body.
+This is where confidence and faith come from and how you learn to feel safe in the world instead of confused and/or afraid.

-Being a spiritual person isn’t about being nice or happy, it is a commitment to being honest and true to our soul.
-It is, in fact, a decision to unlearn what harms us and makes us feel shameful and guilty, in order to figure out what makes us feel proud and safe.
+Being a spiritual person isn’t about being nice or happy, it is a commitment to being honest and true to your soul.
+It’s a decision to unlearn what harms you and makes you feel shameful and guilty, in order to figure out what makes you feel proud and safe.

 For those who want to expand into a way of life that feels satisfying and builds confidence in your life choices, The Vital Spirit offers spiritual mentoring.
 Learn more or schedule a 30-minute consultation.